chhhris/chhhris.github.io/source/_posts/2013-09-01-variable-scope-in-ruby.markdown

 There you have it.
 We've explored bit how scope differs between the four kinds of variables in Ruby.
 Even though these concepts are quite basic, in my experience as a developer so far, I haven't had many opportunities to use class and global variables (whereas local and instance variables are quite common, particularly in Rails apps), so it's been a helpful exercise in getting it all properly sorted in my head :)

 Would love your feedback, and I'd welcome any thoughts or clarifications in the comments below.
-Jk: since I don't have comments enabled why don't you tweet at me!
+Would love your feedback, and I'd welcome any thoughts or clarifications in the comments below.
+Jk.
+I don't have comments enabled why don't you tweet at me!
 <a href="https://twitter.com/intent/tweet?screen_name=chhhris" class="twitter-mention-button" data-related="chhhris">Tweet to @chhhris</a>
 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>